turtlethumbs/OldPhonePad/ReadMe.md

 # Old Phone Pad Prototype

-This Old Phone Pad prototype is responsible to process pre-formatted inputted strings of Old Phone Pad input data, and it will transform the data into human readable ASCII text strings.
+This Old Phone Pad Prototype is responsible to process pre-formatted inputted strings of Old Phone Pad input data, and it will transform the data into human readable ASCII text strings.

 ## Requirments